 The results she achieved with rosehip oil added to her skincare routine speak for themselves.
-Can a little bottle of oil really do what expensive creams, lotions and doctor-prescribed acne medication can’t?
-We asked some experts to clue us in — and they’re giving us their picks for best rosehip oil that are shown to help all types of skin types and skin conditions.
+Can a little bottle of oil do what expensive creams, lotions, and doctor-prescribed acne medication can’t?
+We asked some experts to clue us in — and they’re giving us their picks for the best rosehip oil that are shown to help all types of skin types and skin conditions.

 The best part?
-Rosehip oil is really inexpensive — usually less than $20 a bottle.
+Rosehip oil is inexpensive — usually less than $20 a bottle.

 What Is Rosehip Oil?

 Rosehips come from roses (naturally).
-More specifically, rosehips are the bright orange-red fruits that are left behind when roses die.
+More specifically, rosehips are the bright orange-red fruits left behind when roses die.

 Rosehip oil is rich in a number of vitamins and antioxidants known for their skin-boosting benefits.
 The reason: It’s chock full of vitamins, antioxidants, and essential fatty acids known for their ability to hydrate and moisturize the skin.